iofoundry/ontology/supplychain/Documentation & Resources/Terms-Patterns-Modules/Pump-Example.md

 ## Open Issues
 - Do we need to create a _state diagram_ for maintenance to relate 'events' to 'states' in a more granular way?
 - Since failures are connected to _requirements_ in the proposed definitons, it is necessary to have a formalization of functional and nonfunctional requirements and specifications.
 - _Crack_ is a `site` in BFO and it cannot be treated as a Specifically Dependant Continuant.
-T
+Therefore, we cannot say, for instance, Seal(x) _is bearer of_ Crack(y).
+The surface of the seal (fiat object part of the seal)is the material boundary for the crack.
+The question is what should be a relationship for relating a crack to its host, or a pump, for that matter.
+We would like to classify both crack as bump as types of defects that may render an item defective.

-   - a crack is a site, in BFO terms a break is, first of all, a process (properly called the process of breaking) whose output is an object aggregate whose member parts are objects which correspond in the obvious way [we do not have a name for this but 'transformation-of' might work] to certain fiat object parts of the broken object that had existed immediately before the break
+   - Barry's comments on crack: "a crack is a site, in BFO terms a break is, first of all, a process (properly called the process of breaking) whose output is an object aggregate whose member parts are objects which correspond in the obvious way [we do not have a name for this but 'transformation-of' might work] to certain fiat object parts of the broken object that had existed immediately before the break".